 The Prospectus includes statements that are, or may be deemed to be, "forward-looking statements".
 These forward-looking statements can be identified by the use of forward-looking terminology, including the terms "believes", "estimates", "anticipates", "forecasts", "projects", "expects", "intends", "may", "will" or "should" or, in each case, their negative or other variations or comparable terminology.
-These forward-looking statements include all matters that are not historical facts.
-All forward-looking statements address matters that involve risks and uncertainties and are not guarantees of future performance.
-Accordingly, there are or will be important factors that could cause the Company's actual results of operations, performance or achievement or industry results to differ materially from those indicated in these statements.
-These factors include, but are not limited to, those described on pages 4 to 23 of this Registration Document and the section in the Securities Note entitled "Risk Factors", which should be read in conjunction with the other cautionary statements that are included in the Prospectus.
+These forward-looking statements include all matters that are not historical facts and include statements regarding the Company's intentions, beliefs or current expectations.
+By their nature, forward-looking statements involve risks and uncertainties because they relate to future events and circumstances that may or may not occur.
+A number of factors could cause actual results and developments to differ materially from those indicated in these statements.
+These factors include, but are not limited to, those described in Part 1 (Risk Factors) of this Registration Document and the section in the Securities Note entitled "Risk Factors", which should be read in conjunction with the other cautionary statements that are included in the Prospectus.